 The latter point is especially important, because a trash-free lifestyle built on endless consumption is still wasteful, and because the idea that any one individual could be truly “zero waste” in a linear economy was ludicrous to begin with.

-Throwing edible food in the compost bin – needlessly waste away that resources, land, labor used to grow that food – is that zero waste?
+Throwing edible food in the compost bin – needlessly waste away the resources, land, labor used to grow that food – is that zero waste?
 Bulk shopping with BYO containers when the goods had to be transported to the store in some sort of packaging, is that zero waste?
 Putting a recyclable item in the bin – out of sight, out of mind – when we have a broken recycling market, is that zero waste?
 Producing no trash – but still generating carbon though buying new clothes, flying, or just being a human (let’s be honest) – is that zero waste?

 We have such an excellent opportunity to reframe these conversations right now.
 So instead of fretting over “if this is the end of zero waste,” how about we ask ourselves:

 - How can we be more mindful about the parts of life that we do have control over right now?
 If I can’t reduce how much trash I’m producing, can I reduce my impact in other ways?
 Conserving water?
 Commit to absolutely no food waste while at home?
 Unplug when possible?
 Switching over to clean energy?